Istanbul nightclub attack: ISIS claims responsibility

 "After the gunfire everyone started to run toward the terrace.
 We ran as well.
 There was someone next to me who was shot and fell on the floor.
 We ran away and hid under the sofas."

-Another eyewitness said he didn't know how many attackers there were, but he saw one person and hid.
+Another witness said he didn't know how many attackers there were, but he saw one person and hid.

 "I got shot in the f****** leg, man," he told journalists as he was taken into an ambulance.